shobhitexe/Block-Shop/README.md

 2. Submit reviews for products
 3. Read untampered product reviews stored in the blockchain
 4. Gain loyalty points for writing reviews
-6. Review each product only once after purchasing the product to prevent spamming fake reviews
+5. Review each product only once after purchasing the product to prevent spamming fake reviews
+6. Secure authentication using Digital Signature Verification
 <br>

 ## Tech Stack